gowriabinesh-ds/Monthly_Sales_Forecasting_Python/README.md

 ### 🎯 Project Goal

-The primary objective was to develop robust ARIMA models to forecast sales for **January, February and March 2018** for three separate Business Units (BU1, BU2, BU3) based on historical data spanning from February 2015 to January 2018.
+The primary objective was to develop robust ARIMA models to forecast sales for **January, February and March 2018** for three separate Business Units (BU1, BU2, BU3) based on historical data spanning from February 2015 to December 2017.

 ---